pythonwithalex/Spring2015/terminal_basics.md

 #### What is a Terminal?

 + A terminal is a general term that stands for any text-only mode of interaction with an Operating System.
-+ The essence of a terminal environment is the notion of the **READ EVALUATE PRINT LOOP (aka, REPL)** in which your typed commands are read and executed on a line-by-line basis.
++ The essence of a terminal environment is the notion of the **READ EVALUATE PRINT LOOP (aka, REPL)** in which your typed commands are read and executed on a line-by-line basis, while you supply commands to be executed.

 ````bash
 al-laptop:data alexr$ date